Dianne & Karen seek adventure and decide to hike the Everglades.

 “Good night,” Karen said and fell into a troubled sleep.

 Dianne sat, admiring the stars, as they began appearing in the dusky sky.
 In awe of their beauty and numbers, she wished Karen was awake to share this sight.
 After a while, she too fell into a fitful sleep.
 Awakened by a noise, she opened her eyes and noticed a dense fog had fallen, completely obscuring everything around her.
 After that, she became alert to every little noise and couldn’t get back to sleep.

 The next morning, Karen groaned as she tried to get up.
 Shivering, she stood, “I feel as if I got into a fight and lost.”

 “I know what you mean,” Dianne stood leaning against the tree for balance.
-She looked around and noticed there were stands of Cyprus trees everywhere, something they were too tired to notice last night."
+She looked around and noticed there were stands of Cypress trees everywhere, something they were too tired to notice last night."
 Taking out her map, she traced her finger along the area she thought they had covered, "Loop Road has to be around here somewhere.”
 She acknowledged as she picked up her knapsack and began walking.
 Karen slung her backpack over her shoulders and followed.